tanya-tm/tanya-tm/README.md

 # 💫 About Me:

-🔭 I’m currently working on SQL, Python, Power BI, and ETL Tools.
+🔭 I’m currently working on SQL, Python, Power BI, and ETL Tools. <br>
-👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects.
+👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects. <br>
-🌱 I’m currently learning Machine Learning and Python.
+🌱 I’m currently learning Machine Learning and Python. <br>
-💬 Ask me about SQL
+💬 Ask me about SQL. <br>
 ⚡ Fun fact - I love to pay attention to details :)